Sarat20/docpoint/README.md

-# 🩺 DocPoint
+# 🩺 DocPoint — Doctor Appointment Booking Platform

+**DocPoint** is a full-stack web application built to simplify doctor appointment scheduling.
-A full-stack doctor appointment booking platform that allows users to browse doctors by specialization, book appointments with time slots, and enables doctors to manage availability and view earnings in real-time.
+It enables **patients to browse doctors by specialization** and book appointments with chosen time slots.
+At the same time, **doctors have a separate dashboard** to manage their availability, track appointments, and monitor earnings in real-time.

+It’s designed to provide a seamless and responsive experience for both mobile and desktop users.

+---

 ## 🌐 Live Demo

 🔗 [Visit DocPoint on Render](https://docpoint.onrender.com/)

+---

 ## 🧰 Tech Stack